entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax amblyodus* is 0.

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii*, *Epipetalichthys wildungensis*, *Guangxipetalichthys tiaomajianensis*, *Pampetalichthys longhuaensis*, *Notopetalichthys hillsi*, *Widjeaspis warrooensis*, should be revised from ? to 1.

 555. Dorsal articular lamina on trunk armour: (0) absent; (1) present.